-- 3. Determination of any other past, present and reasonably foreseeable human activities that may affect the same valued components as the Prairie Creek Mine, including: - a.
+- 3. Identification of any emission sources outside the project which may impact air quality in this region and estimation of cumulative effects to air quality; - 4.
+Determination of any other past, present and reasonably foreseeable human activities that may affect the same valued components as the Prairie Creek Mine, including: - a.
 The rationale for including the developments that are chosen for examination on specific valued components, as well as a description of and rationale behind the chosen geographic cumulative effects study area and temporal boundary; and - b.
-A discussion of any developments that were considered, but were not included in the cumulative effects assessment and the rationale behind that decision; and - 4.
+A discussion of any developments that were considered, but were not included in the cumulative effects assessment and the rationale behind that decision; and - 5.
 Any plans for the monitoring and evaluation of cumulative effects and the adaptive management of the Prairie Creek Mine's contribution to cumulative effects.